justsayknarf/MovieShelf/README.md

 ## [Demo](https://justsayknarf.github.io/MovieShelf/)

-## Features to add:
+## Improvements:
-- Personalization
-- Genre filters
-- Youtube videos / trailers
+- Add carousel to "Coming Soon" and "Popular"
+- Hover over dialog to view more information without going to different page
-- Reviews
+- More unit tests
-- Rotten Tomatoes score